That day one summer long ago,

 my first here on this plane,

 when snatched a glimpse did I the break of Morning

-the break of morning and watched her from my window,
+and watched him from my window,

-She crept upon the slumbering earth,
+He crept upon the slumbering earth,

 roving in quiet majesty.

-That day in autumn did I catch her blush and hold her secrets in my silence.
+That day in summer did I catch his dusty blush

 before me in a grassland clearance

 and smiled.
 And whereupon that smile stole

 the vineyards and wheat beds,